AlanCoding/gravitational-balloon-mathematics/wedge/README.md

 - $`c_i`$ the clearance of that gap,
 - $`\varepsilon_i = e_i/c_i`$ the eccentricity ratio.

-Under **short-bearing, laminar, incompressible, quasi-steady** Reynolds assumptions, the hydrodynamic reaction in that gap can be expressed in terms of:
+Under these **defunct short-bearing, laminar, incompressible, quasi-steady** Reynolds assumptions, the hydrodynamic reaction in that gap can be expressed in terms of:

 ```math
 F_{r,i}(\varepsilon_i) = -F_{0,i}\, \frac{\varepsilon_i^2}{(1-\varepsilon_i^2)^2},